Azure/impact-reporting-samples/Onboarding/Connector/Lite Connector/WebHook LogicApp/README.md

 2.  **Logic App Name:** The default name is ImpactReportingConnectorLite.
 You can customize this name as needed.
 3.  **Managed Identity Name:** The name of the User Assigned Managed Identity resource.
 4.  **Managed Identity Subscription ID:** The subscriptionId GUID where the managed identity is created.
 Example: 9e403b32-19f1-4d64-972b-bb7e09090637
-5.  **Managed Identity Resource Group Name:** The resource group name where the managed identity is created.
+5.  **Managed Identity Resource Group:** The resource group name where the managed identity is created.

 ## Logic App Functionality